Nearly two-thirds of US women use contraception, CDC reports

 Conversely, use of the pill went up according to education levels.
 Of those who relied on contraceptive pills, 4.9% had no high school degree or GED, 7% had a high school degree or GED, 10.1% had some college, and 16.3% had a bachelor’s degree or more.

-“It is important to understand what certain demographics are using so we understand their preferences and make sure that everyone has access to all forms of contraception,” noted Brandi.
+“It is important to understand what certain demographics are using so we understand their preferences and make sure that everyone has access to all forms of contraception,” Brandi noted.

 The 35% of women who were not using contraception when they were interviewed were either not sexually active (17%), were pregnant, were postpartum or were looking to get pregnant (7.5%), nonusers of contraception who’d been sexually active (7.9%) or nonusers for other reasons, like nonsurgical sterility (2.7%).